Skip to main content

 Larval Mosquitoes (collections from water sources)

-During March, larval surveillance focused on monitoring seasonal natural sources, such as freshwater impounds and marshes, while continuing to check backyard sources.
-Rainy days in March kept water sources abundant throughout the county.
-District staff collected 258 larval samples in March.
+During June, summer mosquito larval samples were collected from residential areas, such as backyard fountains and fish ponds, water under buildings, storm drains, containers in yards, and treeholes.
+Some were also collected from pockets along creeks.
+District staff collected 140 larval samples in June.
 Technicians use a dipper to take a sample of water and visually inspect it for mosquito larvae.
 If larvae are present, the sample is taken back to the District laboratory for species identification.

 Google Charts Tutorial